Benzillaist/QECC-Krastanov/CodeTypeTemplate.md

 - Similar to [errorcorrectionzoo](https://errorcorrectionzoo.org/)

 ## Code Example
-[Insert image of small example of code]
+[Insert image of a small example of code]
 [File Name](https://Benzillaist.github.com/link_to_code)

 ### Code tests

-Graphs showing performance of code (physical vs logical error code)
+Graphs showing the performance of code (physical vs logical error code)
  - Graph using decoder 1
  - Graph using decoder 2
  - Graph using decoder 3